twosigma/mbeat-core/README.md

 local network interface that should be used for the communication and a multicast group.
-It is possible to select the number of sent payloads, time interval between them, the initial Time-To-Live value, and unique session ID to distinguish among multiple running `mpub` processes.
+It is possible to select the number of sent payloads, time interval between them, the initial Time-To-Live value, and unique key to distinguish among multiple running `mpub` processes.
 The full list of command-line options can be found in the respective manual page.

 ## Subscriber
 The subscriber program `msub` is responsible to receiving diagnostic